 The most spoken native languagesin South America is Quechua, the Inca's language - too the biggest native language as has survived in all America.
 Quechua is still spoken by around 10 millions of persons.

 In their striving to transfer the messages from the Bible onto their community many clergymen have expressed the sounds of the local dialects of Quechua into words written by latin letters.
-From the Quipus their writing has been changed to Latin Letters, and in that way the Inca writing system is changed from quipus to latin letters.
 Each dialect their own diccionary and each wird with special spelling!

 On the web-site of Quechua-people we can demonstrate 6 alphabets with many 'surprise-letters' and many 'right writing dictionaries' = as give us different dialectal spellings for the same word in the quechua language.

 We can here compare with all bigger colonial languages, as in spite of used in many continents and countries are kept united by one and only one 'right writing'.

 Well - it is the task for the Quechua speaking themselves to unite their writings, but that will not happen without some political support from the National States.

 Conclusion:we can't expect survived lore expressed in any Quechua dialect.

 The last balsa rafts left

 The last oceangoing Balsa raft was reported 1910.